ZulfiyaKurmanaeva/react-mesto-api-full-gha/README.md

     <td>
       <p><strong>An application where users can share photos of their favorite places.</strong></p>
       <p>Tools: Html, CSS, JavaScript, Webpack</p>
-      <p>An application where users can share photos of their favorite places.</p>
       <p>The project has the following functions: </p>
       <ul>
         <li>Layout according to BEM methodology;</li>